pyconll/pyconll/docs/starting.rst

                 if token.pos == 'NOUN':
                     noun_token_transformation(token)

-Note that Conll objects in general in ``pyconll`` are mutable, except for a select few fields, and so the ``Token`` objects seen while traversing are the same ``Token`` objects that are in the ``Sentence``, and any changes will be reflected in both code paths.
+Note that most objects in ``pyconll`` are mutable, except for a select few fields, so changing the ``Token`` object remains with the ``Sentence``.

 Outputting CoNLL-U
 ----------------------------------

-Finally, once you are done transforming a ``Conll`` object, the object can be serialized back into the CoNLL-U format.
-Following our example, this is done through, ``train.conll()``. ``Conll``, ``Sentence``, and ``Token`` objects are all ``Conllable`` which means they have a corresponding ``conll`` method which serializes the objects contents appropriately according to the CoNLL-U format.
+Once you are done working with a ``Conll`` object, you may need to output your results.
+The object can be serialized back into the CoNLL-U format, through the ``conll`` method. ``Conll``, ``Sentence``, and ``Token`` objects are all ``Conllable`` which means they have a corresponding ``conll`` method which serializes the objects into the appropriate string representation.

 Conclusion
 ----------------------------------

 ``pyconll`` allows for easy CoNLL-U loading, traversal, and serialization.
-Developers still need to define their own logic for linguistic interpretation of the data in the CoNLL-U format, but working with the format is much more pleasing if you can worry about less.
-There are still some parts of the library that are not covered here such as ``SentenceTree``, loading files from network, and error handling, but this information get developers through the most important use cases.
+Developers can define their own transformation or analysis of the loaded CoNLL-U data, and pyconll handles all the parsing and serialization logic.
+There are still some parts of the library that are not covered here such as the ``Tree`` data structure, loading files from network, and error handling, but the information on this page will get developers through the most important use cases.